endurantgames/cosmiclegends/src/classes/dynamo.md

 Energy Shaping

 :   Add a Word from the Shaper class's Personal Power Word list
     as a Personal Power Word.
+You can take this ability more than once.

 Energy Versatility

 :   You've mastered another form of energy projection in addition
     to your primary energy type.
 Add a Word from the Energy Power Word list as a Personal Power Word.
+    You can take this ability more than once.

 :::::::::::::::::::::::::::::::::::::